williamweckl/star_wars_api/README.md

   * It is free
   * It's features are more than enough to build this challenge
-  * High level of compatibility with phoenix framework
+  * Nice compatibility with Phoenix framework
+  * Is the most common choice for Phoenix applications

 ## Setup